martinfoersterling/go-delete-dynamo-table/README.md

 # TODO

  - Tests, especially for larger amounts of data
+ - Tests for tables with and without range key
  - "GitHubification" (coverage, builds, whatever else there is)
  - remove dependency on helixddb